-Orange Juice and Dried Fruit Helps Keep the Weight Down
+Orange Juice and Dried Fruit Help Keep Weight Down

-Researchers from Louisiana State University’s Agricultural Center have determined that children who drink 100% orange juice have less weight gain per consumed calories, and significantly better overall nutrient levels and better diets in general.
-In a related study, the consumption of dried fruit also resulted in less weight gain.
+Scientists have determined that children who drink 100% orange juice have less weight gain per consumed calories, and significantly better overall nutrient levels and better diets in general.
+Other research has shown that eating dried fruit can help prevent weight gain.

 While the results might not be surprising to some, the orange juice research contradicts notions that fructose is an unhealthy sugar, and that drinking 100% fruit juices are just as bad as drinking sodas and other drinks high in sugar content.
 This has been an argument made by some, claiming that fructose from fruit juices produces obesity and other negative health factors.